ZajithCorro/webpack-config/README.md

-# Webpack 4 Configuration

-This is my personal `Webpack 4` configuration for small static projects.
+## This is my personal `Webpack 5` configuration for small static projects.

-##
+---

 ## Commands